lukeredgen/tvrename-scraper/TVRenameScraper.TVScraper/ReadMe.txt

 SETUP:

 During installation you should be prompted for the path to your TVRename settings file.
-This is an XML file created by TVRename, usually found in your userdata folder, e.g. C:\Users\{USERNAME}\AppData\Roaming\TVRename\TVRename\2.1\TvRenameSettings.xml
+This is an XML file created by TVRename, usually found in your user application data folder, e.g. C:\Users\{USERNAME}\AppData\Roaming\TVRename\TVRename\2.1\TvRenameSettings.xml

 You should locate this file and copy and paste the path, including the file name, into